-A potential Dropbox security breach has sparked concerns about cloud application security and has given some corporate Dropbox customers reason to tighten their employee use
+A potential Dropbox security breach has sparked concerns about cloud application security and has given some corporate Dropbox customers reason to tighten their employee use policies.

 A number of Dropbox users clustered throughout Europe have recently reported they received spam from an online casino.
 Those being spammed said they signed up for the popular cloud storage and file-syncing service with an email address created specifically for Dropbox.

 IT pros have reason for concern because many people use the same logins and passwords for both work and personal services, industry watchers said.
 A security breach at Dropbox could potentially lead to a hacker finding access to corporate systems.